mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q 101 - Generate a random integer between 1 and 10.

 Q 102 - Calculate and log the absolute difference between the number -5 and 5.

+Q 103 - Write a function that returns a random boolean value, true or false.

+Q 104 - Create a function that generates a random hexadecimal color code.

+Q 105 - Simulate a dice roll using JavaScript and return a random integer between 1 and 6.